Tuberculosis (TB) is a serious illness that mainly affects the lungs. The germs that cause tuberculosis are a type of bacteria.

 Take all of the drugs

 It is important to take every dose as instructed.
 And you must complete the full course of treatment.
 This is important for killing the bacteria in your body and preventing new drug-resistant bacteria.

 Your public health department may use a program called directly observed therapy (DOT).
 With DOT, a health care worker visits you at home to watch you take your dose of drugs.

 Some health care departments have programs that let you take your drugs on your own.
 The Centers for Disease Control and Prevention has printable forms you can use to keep track of your daily doses.

 Most common TB drugs

-If you have latent tuberculosis, you may need to take only one or two types of TB drug.
-Active tuberculosis, particularly if it's a drug-resistant strain, will require several drugs at once.
-The most common medications used to treat tuberculosis include:
+If you have a latent TB infection, you might need to take only one or two types of drugs.
+Active TB disease requires taking several drugs.
+Common medications used to treat tuberculosis include:

 Medication side effects